...

 Framing an Issue From the Sociological Perspective

-In the United Sates, issues to do with diversity are some of the most hotly debated in the political, legal and social realms.
-The most discussed issues are the immigration policy and same-sex marriage: both issues have led to heated debates connected to the rights of the ethnic minorities, gays, and lesbians, legal concerns, economic consequences, and religious standards.
-These occurrences are not only associated with the modern social conflicts, which took place in the course of the twentieth century, but are the continuation of the historical struggle for the rights of minorities and their recognition.
+In the United States, issues to do with diversity are some of the most hotly debated in the political, legal, and social realms.
+The most discussed issues are the immigration policy and same-sex marriage: both issues have led to heated debates connected to the rights of ethnic minorities, gays, and lesbians, legal concerns, economic consequences, and religious standards.
+These occurrences are not only associated with the modern social conflicts, which took place in the twentieth century but are the continuation of the historical struggle for the rights of minorities and their recognition.

 Sociological Theory

-This sometimes gives the leaders or those controlling the economic asset, the power to influence laws, policies, and sometimes the moral standards of a society in order to sustain their power.
-For instance, in the case of immigration policy, Conflict Theory would focus on the ways in which the elites in society use their power and authority to formulate policies for their gains more often than not to the detriment of other groups such as the immigrants.
+This sometimes gives the leaders or those controlling the economic asset, the power to influence laws, policies, and sometimes the moral standards of a society to sustain their power.
+For instance, in the case of immigration policy, Conflict Theory would focus on how the elites in society use their power and authority to formulate policies for their gains more often than not to the detriment of other groups such as immigrants.

-The Mills’ Power Elite Theory rests with a few powerful individuals within a society everybody else has little influence.
+Mills’ Power Elite Theory rests with a few powerful individuals within a society everybody else has little influence.
 The recognized elites – politicians, businesspersons, and armed forces – can act with direct consequences affecting the mass population.
-When used in regard to same-sex marriage, Power Elite Theory looks at how political and religious leaders over time have influenced the attitudes and policies of society to reflect their norms and exclude the norms of homosexuals and bisexuals.
+When used regarding same-sex marriage, Power Elite Theory looks at how political and religious leaders over time have influenced the attitudes and policies of society to reflect their norms and exclude the norms of homosexuals and bisexuals.

 Evolution of the Social Movements

-It is often in an effort to address different inherent inequities in a society that social movements are mobilized as agents of change Solving a social problem .
-The development of these movements demonstrates that the inequalities characteristic of the social structure remain unchanged in today’s society, but the people who defending their rights are unimaginable as well.
+It is often to address different inherent inequities in a society that social movements are mobilized as agents of change Solving a social problem.
+The development of these movements demonstrates that the inequalities characteristic of the social structure remain unchanged in today’s society, but the people who defend their rights are unimaginable as well.
 Whether looking at the fight for marriage equality for the gay and lesbian population or the fight for immigrant rights, such movements have not existed in isolation but have been informed by and are part of the politics of our society.

-Relating it to the gay liberation movement, the fight for recognition of same sex marriage was the major agenda in the late 20th and early twenty first century.
-The movement has its history in the previous campaigns though the widely recognized LGBT rights moment began with Stonewall Riots in 1969.
-And whereas in earlier decades, the movement had simply aimed at discrimination based on sexual orientation, the last movement called for marriage equality.
+Relating it to the gay liberation movement, the fight for recognition of same-sex marriage was the major agenda in the late 20th and early twenty-first century.
+The movement has its history in the previous campaigns though the widely recognized LGBT rights movement began with the Stonewall Riots in 1969.
+Whereas in earlier decades, the movement had simply aimed at discrimination based on sexual orientation, the last movement called for marriage equality.

 SOC FPX 2000 Assessment 4 Framing an Issue From the Sociological Perspective

-Major events include the signing into law of the Defense of Marriage Act (DOMA) in 1996 which stated that for the purposes of federal law, marriage meant the union of one man and one woman; the ruling in the landmark case of Obergefell v.
-Hodges in 2015 in which United States Supreme Court legalised same sex marriage across the country.
+Major events include the signing into law of the Defense of Marriage Act (DOMA) in 1996 which stated that for federal law, marriage meant the union of one man and one woman; the ruling in the landmark case of Obergefell v.
+Hodges in 2015 in which United States Supreme Court legalised same-sex marriage across the country.

-As it has been pointed out in the recent studies, the strategies which these movements have employed have shifted with change in political environment.
-For example, the gay right movement which campaigned for equal marriage rights was able to successful partly due to framing the issue in terms of love and family adaptable with a wide range of the American people’s beliefs (Taylor, 2020).
-On the other hand, the immigrant rights movement has shifted to community participation and alliances as a way of responding to racism and the implementations of policies against immigrants as seen by García (2019).
+As it has been pointed out in recent studies, the strategies that these movements have employed have shifted with change in the political environment.
+For example, the gay rights movement which campaigned for equal marriage rights was able to be successful partly due to framing the issue in terms of love and family adaptable to a wide range of the American people’s beliefs (Taylor, 2020).
+On the other hand, the immigrant rights movement has shifted to community participation and alliances as a way of responding to racism and the implementation of policies against immigrants as seen by García (2019).

 Questions that Reflect Public Perception